• Skip to primary navigation

 • 3 tomatoes chopped

-• 1 Crushed red pepper and black pepper to taste
+• 1 pinch Crushed red pepper and black pepper to taste

 Instructions

-• cook orzo according to package and set aside.
+• Cook the orzo according to package and set aside.

-• in a large pot or dutch oven cook onions and garlic until fragrant 2-3 minutes-add celery, carrots and kabocha, season with salt and cook for 5 minutes
+• Meanwhile, in a large soup pot or dutch oven cook the onions and garlic until fragrant 2-3 minutes.
+Then add celery, carrots and kabocha, season with salt and cook for 5 minutes

-• bring to a boil then simmer for 15-20 minutes-
+• Bring to a boil then simmer for 15-20 minutes until everything is fork tender

 Nutrition